 Types of Seahorses

-While all seahorses are similar in shape, different types of seahorses can be different sizes and colors.
+While all seahorses are similar in shape, various types of seahorses can be different sizes and colors.
 Here are some cool species of seahorses and their special features:

-- The smallest known seahorse species is the pygmy seahorse and it is smaller than a fingernail!
+- The smallest known seahorse species is the pygmy seahorse, which is smaller than a fingernail!
 Another small contender is the dwarf seahorse.

-- The largest seahorse is the big-bellied seahorse which can be over one foot tall.
+- The largest seahorse is the big-bellied or pot-bellied seahorse, which can be over one foot tall.

 - In the last decade, scientists discovered more than a dozen new seahorse species.

-If you love to learn about seahorses and want even more info, check out these additional activities and images:
+If you love to learn about seahorses and want even more info, check out these additional activities and images for kids:

 - Watch videos about the rescue and release of a seahorse named Cheeto from the Clearwater Marine Aquarium.